jdjakub/phd-thesis/ch-state-first.md

 # Evaluation

-In this section we will evaluate \OROM{}/SVG according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems \cite{EvUISR}.
+In this section we will evaluate \OROM{}/SVG according to the Technical Dimensions from Section\ \ref{the-three-properties-as-dimensions} as well as Olsen's criteria for User Interface Systems.
 It might seem appropriate to also perform an evaluation via the Cognitive Dimensions of Notation.
-However, this would not actually tell us anything interesting, because the novel contribution of this system is not its notation.
-The interface is minimal and unpolished for reasons of expediency.
-The point is *not* that we have come up with a brilliant new notation or UI that will improve programming; the notation is something that each user should fit to him or herself according to subjective preference.
-The important point is that the system *supports* the usage of different notations for different contexts.
-Notations in BootstrapLab should be a free parameter, so it does not make sense to apply Cognitive Dimensions to BootstrapLab *itself*, and it does not provide any value to analyse the placeholder interface in this way.
+However, this would not actually tell us anything interesting, because the novel contribution of this prototype is not its notation *per se.* Rather, we take it as a given that the notation is designed in a certain way that suits our purposes.
+The unknowns were: (a) the work involved in achieving this notation, which we have detailed, and (b) what sort of system we could build on top.
+It is the latter that we seek to evaluate here.

+## Self-Sustainability
+\criterion{Substrate Size: 1354 LoC.}
+The system was used to implement the basic Id object model, in which low-level details like the definitions of `send()` and `bind()` are present as user-modifiable functions.
+However, it could be argued that this does not count as the substrate, since it is the *program* implemented via the programming system we are evaluating.
+Instead, we must consider the JavaScript source code files as the substrate proper.

+There are two namespaces: the platform's JavaScript object graph, and the box tree.
+User code can add to both of these.
+Any global functions in the source code can be replaced by new definitions at runtime, while any local functions will be invisible to anything at the user level (even the JS console).

+Can the user interface be arbitrarily changed from within the system?
+It might be thought that this is possible because JS boxes can use browser APIs to change the DOM styling.
+While this is true, there is still inaccessible code in functions defined in the source file.
+Some of these functions create boxes, and the style they use is confined to the source file and is not a runtime-accessible variable.
+Thus important aspects of the user interface remain as part of the substrate.

+It seems like a fair first approximation to use the line count of the source files as a proxy for the substrate size.
+This is 1354 lines of code.
+It is likely that functionality could be moved in-system from here, reducing this figure, though the lower limit is hard to estimate.

+\criterion{Persistence Effort: High}
+On the one hand, persistence is possible through the manual procedure described in Section\ \ref{persistence}.
+We built up various aspects of the system's current state this way, especially the box positioning and layout.
+On the other, this is a tedious, manual operation requiring attention to which parts of the DOM constitute the system state.

+\criterion{Code Editing: Present.} Code in JS boxes can be edited via plain text operations.

+\criterion{Data Execution: Present.}
+JavaScript code in text boxes can be run with a key combination.
+This code can call functions defined in the source file, and browser APIs, to create new boxes and obj-dicts.
+These can contain text boxes which can then be filled with JavaScript code strings.

 ## Notational Freedom
+\criterion{Custom syntax effort: moderate.} If we had implemented the "code" half of the COLA, instead of only the object model, we could take advantage of the Mood-Specific Language facilities.
+In the absence of these, however, the effort required to slot in an existing syntax definition at the user-level is moderate.
+It would require writing the relevant parsing and interpretation code in a JS box.
+In addition, the meaning of Ctrl+Enter as "execute" is embedded in the substrate and may not be possible to change in-system, necessitating a workaround for executing custom code.
+However, this would not take much work to move in-system.

+\criterion{Custom language effort: high.} Where the previous dimension concerned operations compatible with text boxes and JS string processing, this one requires additional graphical freedoms.
+Access to the DOM APIs in JS boxes could allow one to add new interfaces and interactions, but these would not necessarily integrate well with our box substrate.
+As with the previous dimension, there may well be parts of the substrate that would have to be moved in-system in order to support custom languages at the user level.

+\criterion{Custom notation effort: high.} This follows the same reasoning as the previous dimension.

+\joel{
 \criterion{Are there multiple syntaxes for textual notation?
 No.}
 Only JavaScript syntax is available.